-FFFF.
-Transitional Child Care (TCC)

-Up to 24 months of subsidized child care for eligible parents, issued by the MDHS Division of Economic Assistance to assist parents in making a successful transition from TANF to self-sufficiency.
+Transitional Child Care (TCC): A period of time that is up to twenty-four (24) months of subsidized child care for eligible parents, issued by the MDHS Division of Economic Assistance to assist parents in making a successful transition from TANF to self-sufficiency.

+Underutilization of Child Care Certificate: Occurs when a parent who has been approved for a child care certificate fails to utilize child care services for a period of sixty (60) consecutive days or more with no correspondence with the child care center and/or the Division of Early Childhood Care & Development (DECCD)
-GGGG.
-Unintentional Program Violation (UPV)

-An improper payment made on behalf of a parent/guardian to a child care provider, due toa misunderstanding of policy or an unintended error on the part of the parent or child careprovider.
+Unintentional Program Violation (UPV): An improper payment made on behalf of a parent/guardian to a child care provider, due to a misunderstanding of policy or an unintended error on the part of the parent or child care provider.

-HHHH.
-Vendor Payment

-A payment made on behalf of a household by a third party to the household's creditors or a person or organization providing a service to the household.
+Vendor Payment: A payment made on behalf of a household by a third party to the household's creditors or a person or organization providing a service to the household.
 Vendor payments are not countable as income.

-Work Requirement

-The Parent or Guardian work requirement is met through performing duties to earn a wage.
-The work requirement is met through performing duties to earn a wage.
+Work Requirement: The Parent or Guardian work requirement is met through performing duties to earn a wage.
 Applicants may combine work hours with enrollment in an educational/job training program to satisfy this requirement.

 Source: 45 CFR 98; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: May 2023.
+Revised: August 2025

-Part 17 Chapter 3: Priority Populations
+Chapter 3: Priority Service Populations

-Rule 3.1 Priority Populations

-A term used to refer to a population with shared characteristics and identify the order in which applications will be processed in the event that funding is inadequate to serve all applicants.
+CCPP serves families who fall under these characteristics.
+If CCPP funding becomes limited, families will be served in the order in which they are listed below.

-Priority Populations include:
+Priority Service Populations

 Temporary Assistance for Needy Families (TANF) recipients,